nckhrdy/EC327_Project/README.md

 ## How to Run:
   Backend:

-  Download RazKey.java, command.sh, and main.java.
+  Download RazKey.java, command.sh, and test.java.
 Give command.sh a permission to excute shell command from the file (More instruction below).
-Run main.java
+Run test.java

   Front end: